What is Ethical Hacking?

 - Limited scope

 To make an attack successful, ethical hackers cannot go beyond a defined scope.
-However, it’s not unreasonable to bring up the possibility of an out-of-scope attack with the organization.
+However, it’s not unreasonable to bring up the possibility of an out-of-scope attack on the organization.

 - Resource constraints